muzna-naved/muzna-naved/README.md

 **Hi there! 👋🏻 I'm Muzna Naveed**
-I'm a passionate and determined BS Software Engineering student currently in my 1st semester.
+I'm a passionate and determined BS Software Engineering student currently in my second semester.
 I’m currently learning C++ and am excited to explore and master new technologies.

 **About Me**
 🌟 Aspiring Developer with a keen interest in learning and growing in the world of programming.